 In this paper, we propose LabelEase, a novel semi-automatic trace labeling tool, which uses active learning techniques to achieve efficient and accurate trace labeling.
 For anomaly trace labeling, LabelEase clusters similar traces with a graph-based trace representation technique and selects a few representative traces for human labeling, avoiding labeling most of the traces.
 For root cause labeling, LabelEase aggregates the labeled anomalous traces and identifies the service's failures for operators to label.
-Our systematic experiments on two large-scale datasets show that LabelEase achieves over 0.98 F1-score in anomaly trace labeling and 0.89 precision of failure detection in root cause labeling, LabelEase can reduce operators' labeling overhead by more than 99.9%.
+Our systematic experiments on two large-scale datasets show that LabelEase achieves over 0.98 $F_1$ -score in anomaly trace labeling, LabelEase can reduce operators' labeling overhead by more than 99.9%.
 To the best of our knowledge, we are the first to propose a semi-automatic trace labeling tool capable of achieving efficient and accurate trace labeling.